What percentage of Marketers definitely want to go ahead with Display Advertising?99%

 Post-click experience is the experience that occurs immediately after a visitor clicks on an ad.
-We can optimize the post-click experience by connecting all our ads to landing pages that have the following two attributes –
+You can optimize the post-click experience by connecting all your ads to landing pages that have the following two attributes –

 Message Match is the process of matching the content of an ad to the content of a landing page to make the visitor aware that they have landed on a relevant page.

-When we create an ad and post-click landing page that maintain a message match, we reassure the visitor that the page they’ve come to is the one the ad CTA button promised to bring them to.
+When you create an ad and post-click landing page that maintain a message match, you reassure the visitor that the page they’ve come to is the one the ad CTA button promised to bring them to.